 - A statement in the Prospectus or other document setting out the boundary conditions of the hedging.
 This should state in effect how far the hedging stretches and under what scenario's it will break.
 For example, if interbank rates rise above X%.
-This will provide a common-sense feel for whether, at first glance, the hedging is reasonable. - Risk Factors section of the prospectus to check that no statements refer to the risks of "unhedged positions".
+This will provide a common-sense feel for whether, at first glance, the hedging is reasonable. - Risk Factors section of the Prospectus to check that no statements refer to the risks of "unhedged positions".
 This is based on the legal requirement to disclose any relevant information to investors.
 If the originator or its advisers believed that the hedging in a transaction was unusually light, this should be disclosed in the Risk Section. - The "pre-sale" report from a recognised credit rating agency (if used) so as to identify any issues with hedging.
 Again, rating agencies as credit specialists should highlight in their analysis any substantial and unusual hedging risks.

-In the case of the Transaction, payments from the mortgage loans include fixed rate payments, while the notes are floating rate.
-An interest rate swap is used in the Transaction to mitigate fixed-to-floating interest rate risk.
-An interest rate cap agreement is used to mitigate exposure to capped rate loans.
-Information provided in the transaction documents indicate that interest rate risk has been appropriately mitigated.
+In the case of the Transaction, payments from the underlying receivables include fixed rate payments, while the Class A and B notes are floating rate.
+Interest rate swaps are used in the Transaction to mitigate fixed-to-floating interest rate risk.